 6. Blood Sugar Glucose Monitoring

 Contributing to the Strategic L.E.A.D. programme for senior public servants, conducted by the Singapore Civil Service College, we designed this presentation on one of the nation's most pressing issues: rapid population graying.
 It focuses on a spectrum of related policy implications from income security to the built environment, and long-term care financing.
 Included are home visits to the clients of the Hua Mei Centre for Successful Ageing, for participants to get a glimpse into how older Singaporeans in the community cope with the challenges of ageing.

-The Citi-Tsao Foundation Financial Education Programme for Mature Women addresses one of the gender biases in social trends: while women generally outlive men, financially, they are more vulnerable.
-With the backing of Citigroup, the programme was designed to help women in the lower income bracket become financially independent in their older years.
+The Citi-Tsao Foundation Financial Education Programme for Women addresses one of the gender biases in social trends: while women generally outlive men, financially, they are more vulnerable.
+With the backing of Citi Foundation and Citi Singapore, the programme was designed to help women in the lower income bracket become financially independent in their older years.
 This ground-breaking initiative has been introduced in Indonesia, and was taken up recently by the People's Association to widen its community reach.